icaroribeiro/hash-code-challenge/README.md

 The tests will be executed on the running **back-end** containers.

-To do so, first launch a bash terminal within the related **back-end** container:
+To do this, at a command prompt with access to instructions directed to Docker, launch a bash terminal within the related **back-end** container:

 ```
 $ docker exec -it <The id of the container of the corresponding back-end application> /bin/bash